f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/173.png

-You will see the updated "blocked" status of attacks in the response.
+You will see the response with key/value pairs updated to look like this: "enforcement_mode": "blocking".

 .. figure:: _figures/174.png

-You can also notice that their status changed in the F5 UI:
+You can also see the mode changes reflected in the F5 Cloud Services portal EAP UI:

 .. figure:: _figures/139.png